Dr. Jessica Williams has quickly earned the love and admiration of Converse’s new generation of mathematicians. Why? Just listen to her students:

 “She takes the time to prepare students for their lives after Converse by introducing them to things that aren’t necessarily part of normal classes,” explains Ashly Earley, a 2018 graduate now attending Rensellaer Polytechnic University.
 “For example, she pushed me to work with LaTeX because she knew I was going to use it in graduate school.
 LaTeX is a computer programming language that is very friendly with using math symbols for creating documents.
 I’m currently pursuing a PhD in Mathematics at RPI.”

 “Getting to know my students over several semesters worth of classes and advising results in a very personal teaching experience,” Dr. Williams explains.
 “I know how individual students think and learn, and they know what to expect from my teaching as well.”

 “I remember sitting at the lunch table with Dr. Williams and 5 other professors from all over the US.
 The conversation was centered on teaching and the issues of getting minorities and women into the fields of Mathematics and the sciences.
 I remember how big a part Dr. Williams played in that conversation.
 Hearing her experiences and ideas really deepened my respect for her.”

 Keen in the classroom, consummately professional and deeply caring, Dr. Williams is equally known for her fun side (she has hosted a math department Christmas party, a pumpkin patch field trip, and several informal “math club” events) and for her fashion sense.
 Ashly Earley loves to tell the story of one of the first Wednesdays of her first class with Dr. Williams.

 “She walked in wearing a bright pink blazer and students immediately started complimenting her on her blazer.
-Her first response was, ‘on Wednesdays we wear pink,’ to which the entire class started laughing at the reference [to the popular 2004 teen comedy, Mean Girls].”
+Her first response was, ‘on Wednesdays we wear pink,’ to which the entire class started laughing at the reference .”

 Seeing the Possibilities